MhmdRamadan1202/Data_Analysis_Projects/README.md

 # Data_Analysis_Projects
-This Repo is for my Data Analysis Projects (SQL, Python, Excel, Power-BI)
+This Repo is for my Data Analysis Projects (SQL, Python, Excel, PowerBI)